Metastatic rhabdomyosarcoma accounts for approximately 15% of patients and has a poor prognosis with overall survival rates of ~30%.

 For tumors with no evidence of nodal involvement (N0), the draining regional lymph nodes are not treated with RT.

 COG-ARST08P1 is a trial to evaluate the addition of novel therapeutic agents to the intensive chemotherapy used in COG-ARST0431.
 Newly diagnosed patients with metastatic rhabdomyosarcoma (excluding patients younger than 10 years with embryonal rhabdomyosarcoma) who have an expected failure-free survival of less than 20% are eligible.
-The study consists of the following three sequential pilots:
+The study consisted of the non-randomized single-arm pilot studies.
+Prelimary results are shown below:

-- Pilot 1 assesses the feasibility of adding IMC-A12, a fully human IgG1 monoclonal antibody targeting the insulin-like growth factor-I receptor (IGF-IR), to most known effective chemotherapy agents in rhabdomyosarcoma.
+- Pilot 1 assesses the feasibility of adding cituxtumumab, a fully human IgG1 monoclonal antibody targeting the insulin-like growth factor-I receptor (IGF-IR), to most known effective chemotherapy agents in rhabdomyosarcoma.

 - Pilot 2 assesses the feasibility of adding temozolomide, an alkylating agent, to vincristine/irinotecan cycles, based on the synergistic activity of temozolomide when added to irinotecan.